sufanHuang/mern-blog-aws/README.md

 * lambda.js - File which is called by AWS lambda
 * localServer.js - Run the app on localhost
 * src/app.js - Your App logic
-* serverless.yml - Lambda function configration
+* serverless.yml - Lambda function configuration

 #### Deployment
 Run the following command to deploy the app as AWS Lambda function